-You want to use using continuous integration with automated testing?
+You want to use continuous integration with automated testing?
 Deploy only if your tests succeed?
-This article gives you the big picture about you how to do just that on fortrabbit.
+This article gives you the big picture about how to do just that on fortrabbit.

 "Continuous integration (CI) is the practice, in software engineering, of merging all developer working copies with a shared mainline several times a day."
 (Wikipedia)